ccorbi/MDToolKit/README.md

 analysis_onestep.py --skip 500
 ```

 Options are common in both scripts.
+Add the flag --stbl if you want to get the ddg from a stability TI.

 ```bash